 Fareham Borough Council has adopted a Deputation Scheme for all Committee Meetings.
 This scheme allows people currently living or working in the Borough to speak on a specific matter at a meeting.
 (A separate scheme exists for the Planning Development Control Committee.)

 If you live or work in the Borough you may speak on a matter which is due for consideration by the Executive, an Individual Executive Member, the Scrutiny Board or its Review Panels or one of the Council's Committees at a formal meeting.
-(As mentioned, a different scheme operates for the Planning Development Control Committee - more information can be found here.)
+(As mentioned, a different scheme operates for the Planning Development Control Committee.)

 You may also speak at an ordinary meeting of the Council on a matter which relates to the Council's powers and functions.

 Your deputation may also be presented by a person speaking on your behalf, provided prior consent has been given by the Mayor/Executive Leader/Executive Member/Chairman.
 Such deputations are listed under the name of the absent deputee.

 If you decide to make a deputation you can do so here -

 or by requesting a form from Democratic Services Department, Floor 7, Civic Offices, Fareham (tel 01329 824594).

 Your deputation request must give brief details of the subject matter and be with Democratic Services by noon 2 working days before the meeting - e.g. if the meeting is to be held on a Thursday evening, your deputation must be received by noon on Tuesday.